open-contracting/standard/docs/getting_started/change_history.md

     :file: ../examples/compiledreleases_releases.csv
 ```

-Working with individual releases, we need to check whether an active tender has later been cancelled before including it in our results.
+If we have releases only, we need to check if any tender has been cancelled before calculating the result.

-Whilst it’s easier to answer this simple question using the compiled releases, a full change history is required to answer other types of question, such as checking how many times a tender value was amended.
+Compiled releases can be useful for many scenarios.
+But users may need the full history to answer other questions.
+For example, how many amends there are for a tender's value.

 </div>

 #### Embedding or linking Releases

 Records contain the history of a contracting process as a group of releases.
-Releases can be embedded in the record, or a list of URLs to the releases can be provided inside it.
+A record may have embedded releases, or a list of URLs to the releases.

 See the [Record reference](../schema/records_reference/) for more details.

 #### Packaging

-When publishing, records should be always published wrapped in a Record Package , with a URI leading to a copy of the package and record.
+Records should be always published wrapped in a Record Package.
+The `uri` package field should lead to a copy of the same package and record.